4d/docs/docs/FormObjects/properties_Object.md

 By default, the label is placed in the center of the object.
 When the object also contains an icon, you can modify the relative location of these two elements using the [Title/Picture Position](properties_TextAndPicture.md#title-picture-position) property.

-For database translation purposes, you can enter an XLIFF reference in the title area of a button (see [Appendix B: XLIFF architecture](https://doc.4d.com/4Dv17R5/4D/17-R5/Appendix-B-XLIFF-architecture.300-4163748.en.html)).
+For application translation purposes, you can enter an XLIFF reference in the title area of a button (see [Appendix B: XLIFF architecture](https://doc.4d.com/4Dv17R5/4D/17-R5/Appendix-B-XLIFF-architecture.300-4163748.en.html)).

 #### JSON Grammar